redxouls/Final_Project/README.md

 ## Part I: Class Explan
 ### Controller:
-#### * Usage: It controls and manipulate other classes by calling their class methods and gether all information.response to every mouse control and keyborad when `main.py` calls.
+#### * Usage: It controls and manipulate other classes by calling their class methods and gather all information.response to every mouse control and keyborad when `main.py` calls.

 #### * Function: Including 4 main types (1) interface changing  (2) screen update (3)add new object and store them in according attribute (4) modify or delete existing objects
 ### Structure